 Given all the variables, the only way to determine your vitamin D3 level—and accordingly, your supplemental need, if any—is to test.

-I use a simple blood test and repeat it every six months.
-The ideal is a blood serum level of 50-70 ng/ml (nanograms per milliliter).
+A simple blood test repeated every six months can help determine if your blood serum level is at the ideal 50-70 ng/ml (nanograms per milliliter).

-- If you’re in that range, I recommend that every man, woman, and child take 1,500 IUs per day
+- If you’re in that range, we recommend that every man, woman, and child take 1,500 IUs per day

-- If the result is less than 50 ng/ml, I recommend up to 4,000 IUs of D3 daily, and up to 30 minutes of direct sunlight.
-(Some doctors recommend up to 10,000 IUs—too much, in my opinion, and not supported by sufficient long-term study.)
+- If the result is less than 50 ng/ml, we recommend up to 4,000 IUs of D3 daily, and up to 30 minutes of direct sunlight.
+(Some doctors recommend up to 10,000 IUs—too much, in our opinion, and not supported by sufficient long-term study.)

 Are you at risk for D3-deficiency?